VijayKrishnaa-Abba/testing/README.md

 # Git and Github - Full Course

-A fact-paced for getting up to speed with Git and Github
+A fast-paced for getting up to speed with Git and Github